DingXiaoH/RepVGG/README.md

 RepVGG and the methodology of re-parameterization have been used in **YOLOv6** ([paper](https://arxiv.org/abs/2209.02976), [code](https://github.com/meituan/YOLOv6))  and **YOLOv7** ([paper](https://arxiv.org/abs/2207.02696), [code](https://github.com/WongKinYiu/yolov7)).

-I have re-organize this repository and will release more models with higher accuracy in this month.
+I have re-organized this repository and released the RepVGGplus-L2pse model with 84.06% ImageNet accuracy.
+Will release more RepVGGplus models in this month.

 ## Introduction